Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Simulation and Experimental Results

-The results indicate that, when the vertical distance between the LED APs and the BD decreases with the incremental $h_{\textrm{BD}}$, the RMSE and MAE first decrease and then increase.
-An exemplary best performance is observed around $h_{\textrm{BD}}=1.57$~m, achieving RMSE values of about 0.227, 0.228, 0.220, and 0.228~m for the four paths, respectively.
+The results indicate that, when the vertical distance between the LED APs and the BD decreases as $h_{\textrm{BD}}$ increases, the RMSE and MAE first decrease and then increase.
+The best performance is observed around $h_{\textrm{BD}}=1.57$~m, with RMSE values of about 0.227, 0.228, 0.220, and 0.228~m for the four paths, respectively.
 The improvement at moderate heights comes from stronger LoS reception to the nearest LED AP, though if the BD is placed too high, overlapping regions between VLC cells diminish, creating outage zones where no VLC signal is received, as shown in Fig.~\ref{fig:sim_vl_power}.
-Moreover, the effect on the $y$-axis error is found to be more pronounced than that on the $x$-axis error.
-Fig.~\ref{fig:sim_cdf_all} shows the empirical cumulative distribution function (CDF) of tracking errors across all trajectories, indicating a median error of 0.220~m and 90th-percentile error of 0.303~m, with errors ranging from 0.058~m to 0.878~m.
+These outage zones also illustrate the infrastructure requirement of the proposed indoor positioning system.
+Their size depends on the density of the luminaire grid, the overlap among VLC cells, and the installation geometry.
+Therefore, if the LED AP deployment becomes sparser, or if one LED AP fails without redundant overlap from nearby luminaires, the probability of dark zones increases and the continuity of proximity reporting degrades accordingly.
+Moreover, the effect on the $y$-direction error is found to be more pronounced than that on the $x$-direction error.
+Fig.~\ref{fig:sim_cdf_all} shows the empirical cumulative distribution function (CDF) of tracking errors across all trajectories, indicating a median error of 0.220~m and a 90th-percentile error of 0.303~m, with errors ranging from 0.058~m to 0.878~m.